-The TGFU (Teaching Games for Understanding) teaching model is used to generalize games and focus more on the tactical and technical skills that are needed to play similar games.
+The TGFU (Teaching Games for Understanding) teaching model is used to generalise games and focus more on the tactical and technical skills that are needed to play similar games.
 This mobility lesson is for invasion games which include sports such as football (soccer), handball, basketball, hockey, etc.

 - To be able to answer:”What was the tactical problem today?”